waynieoaks/LSPDFR-Custom-Pullover/Custom-Pullover/install/Grand Theft Auto V/README.txt

 Traffic Policer Git Hub: https://github.com/Albo1125/Traffic-Policer

 Installation:
-1. the contents of the plugins folder into your GTA 5 install folder
+1. Copy the plugins folder into your "Grand Theft Auto V" install folder
 2. Edit the keybindings in the .ini to meet your requirements